vault27/Foundation/ospf.md

 - 4 - LSU - Link State Update - contains LSA - sent in direct response to LSR
 - 5 - Link State Acknowledgment - acknowledge of LSA

+### OSPF header

+OSPF header is included in any OSPF packet

+- Destination MAC: 01:00:5e:00:00:05
+- Destination IP: 224.0.0.5
+- IP type: 89
+- Message type: Hello - 1
+- Router ID
+- Area ID - 0.0.0.0 - The OSPF area that the OSPF interface belongs to.
+It is a 32-bit number that can be written in dotted-decimal format (0.0.1.0) or decimal (256)
+- Auth Data

 ### Hello Packet

 OSPF routers periodically send Hello packets out OSPF enabled links every Hellolnterval

-Hello packet contains:

-- Router-ID - 32 bit ID within OSPF domain
-- Authentication options: none, plain text, MD5
-- Area-ID - The OSPF area that the OSPF interface belongs to.
-It is a 32-bit number that can be written in dotted-decimal format (0.0.1.0) or decimal (256)
-- Interface Subnet Mask
-- Interface Priority - for DR elections
+- Network mask
-- Hello Interval
+- Hello interval
+- Router priority
-- Dead Interval
+- Dead interval
+- DR: interface address itself
-- DR/BDR Addresses
+- BDR: 0.0.0.0
 - Options (e.g. stub flags, etc.)
-- Router IDs of other neighbors on the link
+- Router IDs of other neighbors on the link - ??

 ## Router types